simon-zhou/papers/databases.md

 ## RadixSpline: A Single-Pass Learned Index

 One-pass learnt index for LSM.
 Interesting idea to apply single-pass training while merging two data files.

+## The Buffer Tree: A New Technique for Optimal I/O Algorithms

+Having a buffer for each node seems promissing in the sense that lots of insert/update operations can be batched.